dplefevre/marine-mammals-classification/README.md

 [quoted from noaa](https://noaa.maps.arcgis.com/apps/Cascade/index.html?appid=c653c78262a7487da42149ebc86f80c2)

 <hr>
 The goal of this project is to explore marine animals classification.
 I will be implementing two machine learning models, a neural network and convolution neural network.
-The marine animals that I'll be classifying are:
+The marine animals that I'll be classifying:

 * Killer Whale
 * False Killer Whale